dkooll/go-azdo-restapi/README.md

 In summary, this code uses the Azure DevOps REST API to check if an agent pool already exists and if it doesn't it creates a new agent pool with the specified properties.
 The program uses several Go packages such as json, http and os, to interact with the API, process JSON responses and access environment variables.

+## Notes

+- This code is provided as-is, and is intended for educational purposes only.
+It is not production-ready and may not be suitable for your specific use case.
+- The Azure DevOps API has a rate limit of 30 requests per minute.
+If you exceed this limit, your requests will be blocked for a period of time.
+- The Azure DevOps API is versioned, please make sure to use the correct API version for your organization.
+- The API endpoint and payload for creating a agent pool might change with different API version.
+- The code in this repository uses the basic authentication method, it's recommended to use the OAuth authentication method for production use.

 ## Concepts Learned

 - Using linked structs